Swathi Muthyam (2022 film): Production

 Principal photography was completed in 60 days, with filming taking place in Pithapuram, Kakinada, and Hyderabad.

 Release and reception

 The film was initially scheduled to release on 13 August 2022.

 A critic from The Times of India wrote that the film "relies heavily on its situational humour but fails to engage midway because of its thin plot.
 Nevertheless, give it a try for its humour".
-A critic from Pinkvilla said that "Situational comedy can't save this superficial family entertainer".

 Eenadu critic appreciated the story and performances while criticizing the direction and execution.
 On the technical aspects, Thummala Mohan of Samayam Telugu wrote, " the songs by Mahati Swara Sagar's music are okay.
 Background music is good.
 Surya's cinematography is good [sic]."

 Home media

 Aha acquired the streaming rights of film right after the theatrical release and made it available for streaming on 24 October 2022.